kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/Primitive vs Reference.md

 website/app goes down with it completely.
 ### Horizontal Scaling Server
 - Horizontal scaling, referred to as "scale out", allows you to scale by adding more servers into your pool of resources
-- Horizontal scaling is more desirable for large scale applications due to the limitations of vertical scaling, e.g:
+- Horizontal scaling is more desirable for large scale applications due to the limitations of vertical scaling like failover
 	- the web server is down
 	- if many requests need to access theweb server simultaneously and it reaches the web server’s load limit,
 - How to handle Horizontal Scalling Servers?
 Load Balancer
 ### Load Balancer
 - A load balancer evenly distributes incoming traffic among web servers that are defined in a load-balanced set
+- This is to resolve issue such as failover and redundancy
 - users connect to the public IP of the load balancer directly.
 - With this setup, web servers are unreachable directly by clients anymore.
 #### Private IP